-All students receiving financial aid from federal and state sources must be making satisfactory academic progress at Kellogg Community College.
+All students receiving financial aid from federal and state sources must maintain Satisfactory Academic Progress (SAP) at Kellogg Community College.
 Students shall be monitored for satisfactory academic progress at the end of each semester (Fall, Spring and Summer) for which they receive financial aid.
 There are three components that all students must be able to meet when evaluated; pace of progression, GPA and maximum time frame measures.
 The standards are established to ensure that students are progressing towards an educational objective and complete a degree within a reasonable time frame.
 If the standards are not met, students are not eligible for federal and state financial aid.
 Students are notified of their SAP status through their Kellogg Community College email account (students who are meeting the SAP requirements will not receive notification) and can review their SAP status on the Bruin Portal Financial Aid Self-Service under the “Satisfactory Academic Progress” section.

 Components of The Standards of Satisfactory Academic Progress include the following:

 - Complete minimum cumulative credit hours attempted, including all transfer credits (see Pace of Progression Measure below).

 - Maintain a minimum cumulative grade point average (see GPA Measure below).

 - Complete less than 150% total cumulative credits required for program degree of record, including all transfer credits (see Maximum Time Frame below).

-All F, W, I, NR and N grades will be considered as credits attempted, but not completed.
+All F, W, I, and N grades will be considered as credits attempted, but not completed.
 Transfer, remedial, ESL and repeated courses will be counted in both attempted and completed credits.
 Credit hours taken for an audit grade of “X” are not included in determining enrollment status for financial aid disbursement or satisfactory academic progress.
 All credit hours are included even if financial aid was not used.
-If you are not able to make any progress within any given semester (0.0 GPA) you will be placed on Suspension and will be given the option to appeal.